awsdocs/aws-control-tower-guide/doc_source/how-control-tower-works.md

 ### What Is the Audit Account?<a name="what-is-audit"></a>

-A restricted account for your security and compliance teams to gain read and write access to all accounts in your landing zone\.
+The audit account is a restricted account that's designed to give your security and compliance teams read and write access to all accounts in your landing zone\.

 When you set up your landing zone, the following AWS resources are created within your audit account\.